-We underline the fact that your statement is false.
-The General Urbanism Plan for the Roşia Montană commune, endorsed in 2002 allows the development of Roşia Montană project, as it has been presented during the public consultations.
+We would like to state that your statement is erroneous.
+The General Urbanism Plan (PUG) of Roșia Montană approved in 2002, allows the development of Roșia Montană Project as it was presented during public debates.

-Concurrently, pursuant to the provisions of art.
-41, paragraph 2, from the Mining Law no.85/2003, the authorities from the local administration have the liability to adjust and/or update the territory arrangement plans and the general urbanism plans, in order to allow the development of all operations necessary for the development of mining activities.
+At the same time, pursuant to the provisions under art.
+41, 2nd paragraph from Mines Law no. 85/2003, the local authorities must alter and/or update existing territorial arrangement plans and general urban plans, in order to allow execution of all required actions to develop mining activities.

-RMGC has also initiated the preparation of two zonal urbanism plans: Zonal Urbanism Plan Modification - Roşia Montană Industrial Area and Zonal Urbanism Plan - Roşia Montană Historical Area.
-The first urbanism plan is required by the urbanism certificate no.78/26.04.2006, which updates the Zonal Urbanism Plan for the Industrial Area approved in 2002.
+RMGC has also commenced the preparation of two zonal urbanism plans: Zonal Urbanism Plan Modification - Roșia Montană Industrial Area and Zonal Urbanism Plan - Roșia Montană Historical Area.
+The first urbanism plan is required by the urbanism certificate no 78 from 26.04.2006, which updates the Zonal Urbanism Plan for the Industrial Area approved in 2002.
 As far as the historical area is concerned, its Zonal Urbanism Plan is required by the General Urbanism Plan approved also in 2002.
 Both urbanism plans are pending approval and have been subject to public consultations.